Interpretable Machine Learning for Resource Allocation with Application to Ventilator Triage: Empirical results

+\tb{ \paragraph{Performance of MDP policies} We now analyze the performance of the MDP policies as in Figure \ref{fig:MDP policies}.
+We note that all three policies outperform the NYS guidelines: Still focusing on a ventilator capacity of 180 ventilators, there is a slight advantage for the MDP policy based on SOFA and other covariates (565.6 deaths, CI: [565.0,566.2]) and the MDP policy based on SOFA and age (565.8 deaths, CI: [565.2,566.5]) over the MDP policy based solely on SOFA (567.7 deaths, CI: [567.1,568.4]). }

-Still focusing on a ventilator capacity of 180 ventilators, we note that when only using information on SOFA, our tree policy achieves an average number of deaths of 574.1 (CI: [573.4,574.7]).
-The difference with the average number of deaths for the NYS guidelines amounts to 1.5 \% of the 543 observed deaths in our data.
-The optimal MDP policy only based on SOFA performs even better (average: 568.5 deaths, CI: [567.8,569.1]) but is not interpretable.
-We present our tree policy in Appendix \ref{app:tree-policies}.
-It is a very simple policy, which only excludes patients with SOFA strictly higher or equal to $11$ at triage and strictly higher or equal to 10 at reassessment.
-Thus, it is less aggressive than the NYS guidelines which may exclude some patients with SOFA $> 7$ at 48h and 120h of intubation, if their conditions is not improving (see Appendix \ref{app:details-NYS} for more details).
+\paragraph{Performance of the interpretable policies.} \tb{We now focus on the performance of the tree policies computed by Algorithm \ref{alg:optimize then fit} and Algorithm \ref{alg:optimize and fit}.
+When only using SOFA, both algorithms return the same tree policy, represented in Figure \ref{fig:tree-sofa}.
+We note that when only using information on SOFA, the performance of the tree policy represented in Figure \ref{fig:tree-sofa} matches the performance of the MDP policy.
+In fact, the tree policy based on SOFA computed by Algorithm \ref{alg:optimize then fit} and Algorithm \ref{alg:optimize and fit} only differs from the MDP policy at one state: the MDP policy would maintain ventilation at $t=$ 5 days for a patient with a SOFA score of $17$, increasing compared to the last reassessment time, whereas the tree policies would proactively extubate such a patient.
+We provide a more detailed comparison in Appendix \ref{app:tree-policies}.
+The difference with the average number of deaths for the NYS guidelines amounts to $2.6 \%$ of the 543 observed deaths in our data.
+Overall, based on SOFA only, our algorithms can return tree policies that have comparable performance with the optimal unconstrained allocation decisions (MDP policy), but that are much more interpretable.
+The tree policy based on SOFA (Figure \ref{fig:tree-sofa}) is a simple policy, that does not exclude any patient at triage (recall that the SOFA scores are always smaller than $18$ in our data set), and it only excludes patients with SOFA larger or equal than $16$ at reassessment when $t=$ 2 days.
+At reassessment when $t=$ 5 days, two groups of patients are proactively extubated: the first group of patients has SOFA larger or equal than $14$, while the second group of patients has SOFA $\in \{11,12,13\}$ and SOFA is decreasing.
+Thus, it is less aggressive than the NYS guidelines, which may exclude some patients with SOFA $> 7$ at 2 days and 5 days of intubation if their conditions are not improving (see Appendix \ref{app:details-NYS} for more details).
 This suggests that the NYS guidelines may be too proactive at excluding patients from ventilator treatments.